 On the other hand, roundworms in dogs have a spaghetti-like appearance in stools.
 Whipworms in dogs are like thin threads with a fat end.
 Tapeworm sheds segments, which look closely similar to grains of rice.

-To get proper identification of worms in dogs, a stool sample needs to be submitted.
-The vet will run it under a microscope to its species.
+To identify worms in dogs, a stool sample needs to be for a coprology test and parasite identification.
+The veterinarian will examine the sample under a microscope to determine the species of the worm.

 3. How do dogs act when they have worms?